byteexlu/Roootkit-Remover/README.md

 - **Persistence Neutralization**: Leverages Windows Task Scheduler COM APIs (`ITaskService`) to identify and delete rootkit persistence triggers (e.g., `$77svc32` and `$77svc64`)
 - **Targeted Process Termination**: Closes compromised host processes commonly exploited by user-mode rootkits, such as `dllhost.exe`

-Just a simple project; I hope you like it.
+**Note**: It is effective and has been tested against the r77 rootkit Just a simple project; I hope you like it.